I am now a world traveler. My wife and I finally took an actual vacation to London - where we got to experience a lot of new things!

 After a long flight, we were ready to take a nap!

-We stayed at the hub by Premier Inn near the Goodge Street station.
+We stayed at the hub by Premier Inn near Goodge Street station.
 Which was a decent spot, easy to walk around and find things or hop on the tube to other parts of the city.

-Staff were all super nice and accommodating.
+The staff was all super nice and accommodating.
 They had unlimited complimentary coffee and tea and served breakfast!

 Our week in London